-Pinnacle prohibits its employees from giving or receiving (or offering to give or receive) any gift (monetary or non-monetary), gratuity, or business courtesy from a vendor, contractor or potential business affiliate if the value is more than nominal and is intended to or could be construed to influence business opportunities awarded to the vendor or contractor.
+Pinnacle prohibits its employees from giving or receiving (or offering to give or receive) any gift, gratuity, or business courtesy from a vendor, contractor or potential business affiliate if the value is more than nominal and is intended to or could be construed to influence business opportunities awarded to the vendor or contractor.
 Additionally, cash, gift cards or other cash equivalents are strictly prohibited regardless of the purpose of the gift.